webOS-ports/meta-pine64-luneos/README.md

 Unless otherwise specified, all content, including all source code files and documentation files in this repository are:

-Copyright (c) 2019 Christophe Chapuis
+Copyright (c) 2019-2023 Christophe Chapuis
+Copyright (c) 2021-2023 Herman van Hazendonk

 Unless otherwise specified or set forth in the NOTICE file, all content, including all source code files and documentation files in this repository are: